jenkinsci/incrementals-tools/README.md

 If you want to use Incrementals _instead_ of MRP, you can override `changelist.format` in your project (the default value is `-rc%d.%s`).
-Note that pending [JEP-221](https://jenkins.io/jep/221) or similar, there is no automatic publishing of such artifacts.

 For a regular component whose version number is not intrinsically meaningful: